-- The Environment Agency should be contacted regarding site specific advice and regulatory matters on their customer enquiries line: 03708 506 506. - Biobeds/biofilters require an Environment Agency T32 waste exemption to legally treat dilute pesticide washings.
-These may be applied for free online.
-Go online and search: gov.uk/guidance/ waste-exemption-t32-treatment-of-wastein-a-biobed-or-biofilter A U10 or U11 allows waste biomix from the - A U10 or U11 allows waste biomix from the biobed (when it has come to the end of its working life) to be composted for a year and then spread to land.
-For spreading exemptions, Go online and search: gov.uk/guidance/waste-exemptionu10-spreading-waste-to-benefitagricultural-land or gov.uk/guidance/wasteexemption-u11spreading-wastetobenefit-nonagricultural-land - It is acceptable to apply for a STEPS grant without exemptions in place but you should ensure they have been obtained prior to work being completed.
+- The Environment Agency should be contacted regarding site specific advice and regulatory matters on their customer enquiries line: 03708 506506 - Biobeds/biofilters require an Environment Agency T32 waste exemption to legally treat dilute pesticide washings.
+These may be applied for free online - Go online and search: gov.uk/guidance/wasteexemption-t32-treatment-of-waste-in-abiobed-or-biofilterr - A U10 or U11 allows waste biomix from the biobed (when it has come to the end of its working life) to be composted for a year and then spread to land - For spreading exemptions, go online and search: gov.uk/guidance/waste-exemption-u10-spreading-waste-to-benefit-agricultural-land or gov.uk/guidance/waste-exemption-u11-spreading-waste-to-benefit-non-agricultural-land - It is acceptable to apply for a STEPS grant without exemptions in place but you should ensure they have been obtained prior to work being completed.